 The length of treatment will completely depend on your specific needs and addiction.
 For more severe cases, treatment can last anywhere from a few months to a year.
 For less serious situations, treatment can take place over a month.

 Once you undergo the intake process, you’ll have a clear plan and understanding of your treatment.
 We’ll walk you through all the details and make sure you’re prepared.

 4.)
 How Do I Choose the Right Facility?

-When searching for the right treatment center, one of the first recommendations you’ll hear is to find a program that is accredited.
+When searching for the right treatment center, one of the first suggestions you’ll hear is to find a center that is accredited.
 What does it mean to have an accredited facility?
 And does accreditation ensure quality treatment?

 When a drug rehab program says that it is accredited, this means that the facility has gone through a series of evaluations.
 There is a seal of approval from the agency that provides the accreditation.

 To become accredited, an in-depth review must be conducted.
 A drug rehab facility will need to open its drug rehab programs, therapy programs and even business records for review.
 This review is done by a third-party agency that has gained respect in the industry.